simonmichael/hledger/hledger/test/README.md

 - `--threads=N` runs tests in parallel which is much faster.
 - `-x` is another spelling of --exclude

-Run only the tests matching a regular expression (here, the 19th test in the balance-assertions.test file):
+Run only the tests matching a regular expression (here, the 19th test in the assertions.test file):

     $ just functest -i balance-assertions.*19
-    :hledger/test/journal/balance-assertions.test:19: [OK]
+    :hledger/test/journal/assertions.test:19: [OK]

              Test Cases  Total
      Passed  1           1